 Keeping it Out of Court

-If agreement is able to be reached between the parents relating to the care arrangements for the child, that agreement can be formalized by way of a Consent Order.
+If an agreement can be reached between the parents relating to the care arrangements for the child, that agreement can be formalized by way of a Consent Order.

-Obviously, if you are able to reach an agreement that is a far better way of resolving matters in dispute with a former partner than having to participate in a Court process where there are significant delays and considerable expense.
+Obviously, if you can reach an agreement that is a far better way of resolving matters in dispute with a former partner than having to participate in a Court process where there are significant delays and considerable expense.

-The majority of parenting agreements are reached at Family Dispute Resolution (FDR) (compulsory mediation prior to either party filing any Application with the Court).
-FDR can occur either through organisations such as Relationships Australia and the Family Relationship Centre or via a private FDR Practitioner where you are able to have the assistance of your legal adviser attend with you to negotiate the issues in dispute with your former partner.
+The majority of parenting agreements are reached at Family Dispute Resolution (FDR) (compulsory mediation prior to either party filing an Application with the Court).
+FDR can occur either through organisations such as Relationships Australia and the Family Relationship Centre or via a private FDR Practitioner where you can have the assistance of your legal adviser attend with you to negotiate the issues in dispute with your former partner.

 Ultimately almost every family’s situation is different.
-There are significant issues in today’s community that may impact upon your Family Law matter such as Domestic Violence, the increase dependency on drugs and alcohol.
+There are significant issues in today’s community that may impact your Family Law matter such as Domestic Violence, the increased dependency on drugs and alcohol.
 Contact us if you wish to speak with one of our Family Lawyers regarding your own circumstances.